Robynne Kratchman, ABD, MS, CCC-SLP

 Director of Speech Language Pathology Programs, Speech-Language Pathologist

-Robynne Kratchman received her Master of Science Degree in Speech Language Pathology from Teachers College, Columbia University and Bachelor of Arts Degree in Linguistics from the State University of New York at Stony Brook.
+Robynne Kratchman is currently the President of the New Jersey Speech-Language and Hearing Association.
+She received her Master of Science Degree in Speech Language Pathology from Teachers College, Columbia University and Bachelor of Arts Degree in Linguistics from the State University of New York at Stony Brook.
 She has completed all the coursework in Health Sciences for her PhD at Seton Hall University.

-Ms. Kratchman is a member of the American Speech Language and Hearing Association (ASHA).
+Robynne is a member of the American Speech Language and Hearing Association (ASHA).
 She is Hanen certified.
-Ms. Kratchman holds the Certificate of Clinical Competence from the American Speech Language and Hearing Association, State of New Jersey licensure in the field of Speech Language Pathology, Speech Language Specialist certification from the New Jersey Department of Education, and permanent certification as Teacher of the Speech and Hearing Handicapped in New York State.
-She has received six Awards for Continuing Education (ACE) and joins a select group of individuals who have made concerted, personal effort to continue professional learning beyond academic degree.
+She holds the Certificate of Clinical Competence from the American Speech Language and Hearing Association, State of New Jersey licensure in the field of Speech Language Pathology, Speech Language Specialist certification from the New Jersey Department of Education, and permanent certification as Teacher of the Speech and Hearing Handicapped in New York State.
+She has received eight Awards for Continuing Education (ACE) and joins a select group of individuals who have made concerted, personal effort to continue professional learning beyond academic degree.